operate-first/support/docs/intro.md

-### Operate First - Getting Started
+### Getting started with Operate First

-#### This readme contains a getting started guide to Operate First.
+If you are an open source developer interested in bringing your project to an Operate First environment, you have come to the right place.

-If you are interested in bringing your project to the Operate First Environment at the Mass Open Cloud (MOC) you have come to the right place.
 Below is important information and instructions on how to get started.

 ### There are 3 parts to Operating First